Science

 Hereditary angioedema (HAE) most commonly occurs as a result of insufficient levels or function of a protein called C1 inhibitor (C1-INH), a naturally occurring inhibitor of the plasma kallikrein enzyme.
 C1-INH deficiency results in uncontrolled plasma kallikrein activity which leads to elevated levels of bradykinin and painful swelling affecting different body areas.

-Antagonism of the bradykinin B2 receptor mediation is a well-tolerated, well-established, clinically proven mechanism of action in HAE.1,2,3 In 2017, based on detailed insights into the three-dimensional structure of the B2 receptor, Pharvaris was able to design a small molecule that fits in the pocket of the B2 receptor, where bradykinin naturally binds.4
+Antagonism of the bradykinin B2 receptor is a well-tolerated, well-established, clinically proven mechanism of action in HAE.1,2,3 Based on detailed insights into the three-dimensional structure of the B2 receptor, Pharvaris designed a small molecule that fits in the pocket of the B2 receptor, where bradykinin naturally binds.4

 Posters and Presentations